RLuckom/raphaelluckom.com/hugo_site/content/posts/early_december_check_in.md

 and who use them earliest, are Tellman's "[people] who show up first," and whose "chief values will be autonomy and productivity," the community enabled by each system becomes a reflection of those values.
 When you find the meeting-place that any new social media experiment uses for its social expression, you will never find it populated _mainly_ by ceramics enthusiasts, or by poets, or by sports fans.
 Those groups may be represented, but the primary enthusiasm of the community as a whole will be _conducting social media experiments_.
-This shared enthusiasm is then encountered by those who show up later, expecting that they may simply lay claim to a part of the new system, as a ceramics community lays claim to a facebook group or podcast fans lay claim to a subreddit.
-But this influx of people appears to the OGs as an invasion, dangerously bent on disrupting the focus of the community and preventing it from realizing its original values.
+When new people show up later, expecting that they may simply lay claim to a part of the new system, as a ceramics community lays claim to a facebook group or podcast fans lay claim to a subreddit, they encounter this unifying enthusiasm as an uncomfortable social force.
+At the same time, this influx of people[^4] appears to the OGs as an invasion, dangerously bent on disrupting the focus of the community and preventing it from realizing its original values.
 The indignant reaction of these OGs to the perceived assault on their culture quickly turns into a reputation for eccentricity, elitism and insularity, which further discourages new people from joining.
 Some of those new people may then go on to form their own experimental communities, perpetuating the cycle.

 So what is to be done about this?
 How can we build the systems that we want to use, if part of what we want is for people who are _not like us_ to want to use them as well?
-The question blurs into metaphysics, like the George Seferis quote[^4] "What can a flame remember?
+The question blurs into metaphysics, like the George Seferis quote[^5] "What can a flame remember?
 If it remembers a little less than is necessary, it goes out; if it remembers a little more than is necessary, it goes out.
 If only it could teach us, while it burns, to remember correctly."
 If our accessible-to-everyone systems are too recognizably _ours_, others won't use them.
 But if they are not recognizably _anyone's_, like the internet itself, no one will defend them from colonization by the most powerful state and corporate landlords.